aishwaryatambe1112/Real-time-biscuit-quality-inspection-system-with-YOLOv8/README.md

 **Physical Setup:**
 - Mount your phone on a **tripod** facing downward
 - Place biscuits on a **white chart paper** laid flat below
-- Arrange biscuits of same brand in **2 per row** with clear spacing between rows
+- Arrange biscuits in **2 per row** with clear spacing between rows
 - Ensure good lighting (avoid harsh shadows)

 **In `.env` file:**